spikying/chptr/README.md

   MESSAGE  Message to use in commit to repository

 OPTIONS
-  -f, --filter=filter  Chapter number to filter which files to stage before saving to repository -h, --help           show CLI help
+  -f, --filter=filter  Chapter number or tracked filename to filter which files to stage before saving to repository -h, --help           show CLI help
-  -n, --[no-]notify    show a notification box when build is completed.
-Use --no-notify to suppress notification -p, --path=path      [default: .]
+  -n, --notify         show a notification box when build is completed.
+  -p, --path=path      [default: .]
 Path where root of project files are

 ALIASES